scollazo/docker-naxsi-waf-with-ui/README.md

 Naxsi in launched in learning mode, and logs are feed to elasticsearch every five seconds in a non ideal way, due to issues found while using the methods provided to get live logs from nginx to nxtool/nxapi.

-Use your web, so the database get some data,  and then, go to http://your_host_ip:8080 to see the reports using kibana.
+Use your web (browse http://your_host_ip) to populate the stack,  and then go to http://your_host_ip:8080 to see the reports using kibana.

-The data stored in Elasticsearch is persisted in ``./elasticsearch-data`` directory .
-This can be changed in docker-compose.yml
+The data stored in elasticsearch is persisted in ``./elasticsearch-data`` directory, and this can be changed in docker-compose.yml

 If you find problems, or want to run the nxtool utility to [query the database](https://github.com/nbs-system/naxsi/tree/master/nxapi#simple-usage-approach) you can get a shell by running: